 The ACLU Impact in the Courts

 A search of the ACLU Women’s Rights Project on the Internet does not give sufficient recognition to the skills of Ruth Bader Ginsburg.
 She was right about that Oklahoma case.
 It did go to the Supreme Court.
 It did produce a favorable result for equal treatment of males and females – in this case on the age threshold for beer sales, for which the age was higher for males than for females.
 It might be because of this – discrimination against males rather than discrimination against females – that had led Ms. Ginsburg to criticize its usefulness to the overall strategy.
-But it is listed as a positive outcome in the current accounting (on the ACLU website available here) of cases taken up to the Supreme Court through this Women’s Rights Project.
+But it was probably something a bit more complicated than that, I am sure, and it is listed as a positive outcome in the current accounting on the ACLU website (available here) of cases taken up to the Supreme Court through this Women’s Rights Project.

 A new direction for the ACLU